 Intermediary Balance Sheets and the Treasury Yield Curve

-We document regime change in the U.S. Treasury market post-Global Financial Crisis (GFC): dealers switched from a net short to a net long position in the Treasury market.
-We first derive bounds on Treasury yields that account for dealer balance sheet costs, which we call the net short and net long curves.
-We show that actual Treasury yields moved from the net short curve pre-GFC to the net long curve post-GFC, consistent with the shift in the dealers' net position.
+We have documented a regime change in the U.S. Treasury market post-Global Financial Crisis (GFC).
+We first derived bounds on Treasury yields that account for dealer balance sheet costs, which we call the net short and net long curves.
+We show that actual Treasury yields moved from the net short curve pre- GFC to the net long curve post-GFC, consistent with the shift in the dealers’ net position.
 We then use a stylized model to demonstrate that increased bond supply and tightening leverage constraints can explain this change in regime.
-This regime change in turn helps explain negative swap spreads and the co-movement between swap spreads, dealer positions, yield curve slope, and covered-interest-parity violations, and implies changing effects for a wide range of monetary policy and regulatory policy interventions.
+This change, in turn, helps explain negative swap spreads and the co-movement between swap spreads, dealer positions, yield curve slope, and covered-interest-parity violations, and implies changing effects for a wide range of monetary and regulatory policy interventions.

 JEL Classification: G12, E52, F3